vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_compute.md

 #### Create VCH Wizard

-- Leave the default value of `Unlimited`.
-- Optionally enter a limit of between 1 and 21765 MB.
+In the **Memory** text box, leave the default value of `Unlimited`, or optionally enter a limit of between 1 and 21765 MB.

 #### vic-machine Option